Facebook

 “My training as a musician was as important as my education in law school.
 My music mentors taught me two rules that inform everything I do now as a lawyer: first, there is no substitute for thorough preparation, and, second, those who excel at any craft are those who constantly seek to improve their skills.”

-Tom obtained his law degree from University of Minnesota Law School, graduating magna cum laude.
-After law school, Tom practiced with a national law firm in Minneapolis, where he represented catastrophically injured individuals and their families.
-He was then selected to join Minnesota’s premier state prosecution office on a special assignment to prosecute complex financial crimes.
-In 2013, Tom and his family returned to Michigan to continue the proud tradition of Sinas Dramis Law Firm, which was founded by his grandfather in 1951.
-Tom, his wife, and two children settled in the Grand Rapids’ historic Heritage Hill neighborhood, and Tom formally opened the firm’s downtown Grand Rapids office.
-He has tried to verdict civil and criminal cases in several Midwestern states, facilitated multiple million-dollar settlements, and lectured and authored numerous articles on trial practice and substantive law.
+In 2013, Tom and his family returned to Michigan to continue the proud tradition of the Sinas Dramis Law Firm, founded by his grandfather in 1951.
+Settling in Grand Rapids’ historic Heritage Hill neighborhood, Tom officially opened the firm’s downtown Grand Rapids office.
+Since then, he has tried civil and criminal cases to verdict in several Midwestern states, secured multiple million-dollar settlements, and published numerous articles on trial practice and substantive law.

 Request a Free Personal Injury Consultation